Who we are...

 A retired police inspector, Steve has a nautical background with over 45 years experience of things that float, from canoes and square riggers to warships.
 Before becoming a professional seaman in the Royal Navy, he was also one of the few people ever to have attained a Seamanship 'O' Level at school - thank you Wallasey Sea Cadets!

-Steve coordinated multi agency major incident and command training for the emergency services and even trained staff at executive level at the 2012 National Olympics Coordination Centre in New Scotland Yard.
+During his Police career Steve coordinated multi agency major incident and command training for the emergency services and even trained staff at executive level at the 2012 National Olympics Coordination Centre in New Scotland Yard.
 He has a Certificate to Teach in the 'Lifelong Learning Sector' (CTTLS) and is an accredited RYA instructor.

-Having lived onboard the 21 metre Dutch barge 'Somewhere' for over nine years with his wife Jo, he is fully conversant with what the French canals have to offer and is able to part this knowledge and experience to help newcomers ease into the inland waterways of Europe.
+Having lived onboard the 21 metre Dutch barge 'Somewhere' for over eight years with his wife Jo, he is fully conversant with what the French canals have to offer and is able to part this knowledge and experience to help newcomers ease into the inland waterways of Europe.

 Training Centre Principal - Jo Bridges